jez/pandoc-sidenote/README.md

 [Tufte Pandoc CSS], a project which uses it.
 In particular, take a look at the Makefile included in that project.

+## Dependencies

+`pandoc-sidenote` is built against Pandoc version 1.18.
+You'll need to upgrade to this version.
+If a newer version has been released, the Stack build manifest will need to be adjusted for that version, and the project then rebuilt.

 ## Installation

 If you're on OS X, you can install the `pandoc-sidenote` binary from my Homebrew